arrianj/asset-checker/README.md

 - The CLI version of the script is based on the work of the original author.
 - The GUI version of the script utilizes the `tkinter` library for creating the graphical interface.

-For any questions or issues, feel free to open an issue or contribute to the project!